PhoenixAlx/SmallWorld/README.md

 # SmallWorld
-Mae and learn what is a smallworld
+Make and learn what is a smallworld